-I was born and raised in Evanston IL where most of my family continues to reside.
-I spend most of my free time with my family and my dog, Bo.
-I have two wonderful nephews who are such a big part of my life.
-I have found something so magical in watching a child grow and develop.
-This passion is not isolated to my family, but instead I find a sense of beauty in each young mind I work with and I am continuously in awe of their unique understanding of the world around them.
-I have been working with children for a long time in a variety of settings and I think teaching is by far the most exciting.
-Here, I get to see children engage in play, engage with one another, and really dive deep into subjects that are exciting and fun.
+Katie was born and raised in Evanston, IL ,where most of her family continues to reside.
+She spends most of her free time with her family and her dog, Bo.
+She has two wonderful nephews who are such a big part of her life.
+She has found something so magical in watching a child grow and develop.
+This passion is not isolated to her family, but instead, she finds a sense of beauty in each young mind she works with and is continuously in awe of their unique understanding of the world around them.
+She has been working with children for a long time in a variety of settings and thinks teaching is by far the most exciting.
+Here, she gets to see children engage in play, engage with one another, and really dive deep into subjects that are exciting and fun.
 Teaching is powerful because you must find balance between supporting the classroom as one entity and also by paying close attention to the individual child who has needs that are not always so obvious.
-It is a job that keeps my mind working constantly and I am forever learning from my peers, the children, and supervisors.
-I find myself lucky to be a teacher and am forever thankful that I found my passion.
+It is a job that keeps her mind working constantly and she is forever learning from her peers, the children, and supervisors.
+She finds herself lucky to be a teacher and is forever thankful that she found her passion.

 Something I like to repeat in my classrooms, “You can’t say, you can’t play” a quote from children in veteran Chicago teacher Vivian Gussin Paley

 “In times of stress, the best thing we can do for each other is to listen with our ears and our hearts and to be assured that our questions are just as important as our answers.”